antoniolobefaro/emqx-message-persistence-pgsql/README.md

 ## Variables:
 ##  - %u: username
 ##  - %c: clientid
-persmessage.pgsql.super_query = select is_superuser from mqtt_user where username = '%u' limit 1
+auth.pgsql.super_query = select is_superuser from mqtt_user where username = '%u' limit 1

 ## ACL query.
 Comment this query, the ACL will be disabled.
 ##